kaisenlinux/manpages-dev/category/FTP/FileZilla.md

        The FZ_DATADIR environment variable can be used to specify the directory containing FileZilla's data files.

 SUPPORT
        Please visit https://filezilla-project.org/ for further information.
-Report bugs only if you are using the latest version available from the FileZilla web‐ site.
+Report bugs only if you are using the latest version available from the FileZilla website.

 COPYRIGHT
        Copyright (C) 2004-2019  Tim Kosse